tstack/lnav/src/internals/cmd-ref.rst

 :open *path*
 ^^^^^^^^^^^^

-  Open the given file(s) or URLs in lnav
+  Open the given file(s) in lnav.
+Opening files on machines accessible via SSH can be done using the syntax: [user@]host:/path/to/logs

   **Parameters**
     * **path** --- The path to the file to open